 It’s hard to believe I’ve been involved in education for nearly two decades now.
 I’ve gone from working one-on-one with struggling students to a classroom teacher, from tutoring small groups to teaching “mommy and me” sign language and early literacy classes.
 Again and again, I come back to working with preschool and primary grade students (and their parents) because it’s a crucial time to instill a love for learning that lasts a lifetime.

-In our Facebook group and in my one-on-one chats with parents, I’ve noticed one skill comes up more often than others: learning letter names and letter sounds.
+In my one-on-one chats with parents, I’ve noticed one skill comes up more often than others: learning letter names and letter sounds.

 In my mind, the best early literacy activity is simply reading aloud to our kids.
 There is no program or app that has a better track record than the powerful connection of a caring adult, a good book, and a willing child.

 Click here for our favorite read aloud resources.

 However, in my experience both as a teacher and a mom, some skills do need a little extra direct instruction.
 When it comes to teaching letters to toddlers and preschoolers, I will always recommend hands-on, FUN learning activities.

 From an early age, our younger daughter showed us that she preferred choosing her own activities.
 By rotating her toys and setting out invitations to play every afternoon, she has become confident at directing her own learning.

 What is a parent’s role in teaching letter names and letter sounds?

 So which books and toys are best for letter recognition?

 (Reminder: Rolling Prairie Readers uses affiliate links at no additional cost to you.
 You can see our full disclosure policy here.)